FPGA-Research-Manchester/FABulous/docs/source/simulation/emulation.rst

 Emulation setup
 ===============

-(The emulation functionality is still under development)
+.. note:: The emulation functionality is implemented but needs more testing.

 The script ``bit_gen.py`` in
 :ref:`bitstream generation<bitstream generation>`